RESEARCH STARTER

 Modern Labor Force Participation

 During the 1980s, some tribal governments managed to attract businesses and increase employment opportunities, but overall, success was limited.
-Indian gaming, sometimes referred to as “the new buffalo,” is being explored by many tribes both as a source of income for the tribe and as a way to provide jobs.
-The gaming operations have brought jobs to many reservations, but these tend to be low-wage service positions such as cashiers and waitresses.
-Tribal governments look to gaming as a way to strengthen reservation infrastructures and improve the lives of the people while they search for other means to address the dual need for Indian employment and real economic development on the reservations.
+In the 2020s, many American Indians worked in gaming in casinos, sometimes referred to as “the new buffalo.”
+However, these jobs are often low-wage service positions such as cashiers and waitresses.
+According to the US Census' 2024 American Community Survey, American Indians had one of the highest poverty rates (19.4 percent) of all minority groups, with the national poverty rate being 12.1 percent.
+Tribal governments have looked to gaming as a way to strengthen reservation infrastructures and improve the lives of the people while they search for other means to address the dual need for American Indian employment and real economic development on the reservations.

 Bibliography